DHTMLX/gantt-docs/data/desktop/dnd.md

 Dragging allows users to quickly change the start (end) dates of the tasks, their duration. <br>
 By default, the drag-and-drop is enabled and the user can drag a task along its row in the timeline.

-To customize the drag-and-drop behaviour, use the following events:
+To customize the drag-and-drop behavior, use the following events:

 - api/gantt_onbeforetaskdrag_event.md - to deny dragging of specific tasks
 - api/gantt_ontaskdrag_event.md - to limit the area for dragging or to provide some other logic when the user drags a task